-- "FOR" the election of Doug Bewsher to the Board as a Class II Director; and - "FOR" ratification of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2018.
+- "FOR" the election of Walter D. Amaral, Scott Genereux, and Patricia Hadden to the Board as Class I Directors; - "FOR" ratification of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2020; and - "FOR" non-binding advisory approval of the compensation of Limelight's named executive officers.